12. Data frames#

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of all chapters are already available (proofreading and copyediting pending).
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [26].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

-Data frames (objects of S3 class data.frame
+On the other hand, data frames (objects of the S3 class data.frame

 ,

-first introduced in [13]), on the other hand,
+first introduced in [13])

 are collections of vectors of the same lengths or matrices with identical